Jscherbe/webpack-mixin/README.md

 ```

 ## Change Log
+- **1.0.14**
+  - Allow import to ".vue" files to be resolved without extension (add ".vue" to the list resolve.extensions but keep defaults)
 - **1.0.13**
   - Fix incorrect use of vue-style-loader, currently all styles are extracted
   - Add '@Less' webpack resolve alias to point to "./src/less"